Can Baclofen Help You Sleep Better?

 For people struggling with muscle-related sleep disturbances, Baclofen may offer relief.
 Muscle spasms can cause frequent awakenings or difficulty falling asleep, and by alleviating these symptoms, Baclofen can help create a more comfortable environment for rest.

-Clinical studies on Baclofen’s direct impact on sleep are limited.
-Some research suggests that Baclofen can increase slow-wave sleep, the deep restorative phase of the sleep cycle.
-This phase is critical for physical recovery and overall sleep quality.
+Clinical studies on baclofen's direct impact on sleep are limited.
+Some research suggests that baclofen can increase slow-wave sleep, the deep restorative phase of the sleep cycle that is critical for physical recovery and overall sleep quality.
+For people whose sleep is broken by muscle spasms or spasticity, this effect on baclofen sleep quality may be meaningful.

 On the other hand, some patients experience side effects like vivid dreams, insomnia, or restless sleep, which can counteract any benefits.
 The effects vary widely depending on individual health conditions, dosage, and other medications.